chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Hunter Owens joined Chi Hack Night because of the community of folks that has sprung up around interesting topics and helping people keeps him coming back.
+I joined Chi Hack Night because of the community of folks that has sprung up around interesting topics and helping people keeps me coming back.

 **What are you presenting at the Summit?**

-Hunter will be facilitating an UnConference session on Student Data, For Students.
-Come talk to him about open data standards for student information!
+I'll be facilitating an UnConference session on Student Data, For Students.
+Come talk to me about open data standards for student information!

 **Who are you interested in meeting?**

-Hunter would like to meet folks who are interested in education, data standards and ETL pipelines.
+Folks who are interested in education, data standards and ETL pipelines.
 Also, the greater civic tech community.

 **What would you like to brag about?**

-Hunter has somehow survived (and enjoyed) 4 winters in Chicago, despite being California born and bred.
-He’s also a recent graduate from the University of Chicago and currently works at the Impact Lab.
+I has somehow survived (and enjoyed) 4 winters in Chicago, despite being California born and bred.
+I'm also a recent graduate from the University of Chicago and currently work at the Impact Lab.

 **What is your favorite Chicago food?**

-His favorite Chicago foodstuff is Malort. *(Ed - gross)*
+Malort. *(Ed - gross)*

 ## [Eric Sherman](https://www.linkedin.com/in/easherma)